 Pneumonia and blood clots in the right lung may cause pain below the shoulder blade, which usually worsens when taking deep breaths.
 Coughing and shortness of breath may accompany the pain in both conditions and a fever is often present with pneumonia.
 Lung cancer may also produce pain below the shoulder blade.
 This pain is generally not affected by movement and may actually be worse while resting.
 Unexplained weight loss and a cough are other warning signs of lung cancer.
 Inflammation of the membrane surrounding the lung -- called pleuritis or pleurisy -- may also cause pain below the right shoulder blade that worsens with breathing.
 Pleuritis is often caused by an infection.

 The top of the right kidney lies near the lower tip of the right shoulder blade, so kidney pain can produce pain in this area.
 Kidney pain may be due to a stone, infection or tumor.
 Kidney stone pain is typically severe and occurs as intermittent spasms.
 Movement does not affect kidney stone pain.
 Pain from a kidney infection -- known as pyelonephritis -- is generally constant.
 Nausea, vomiting and a fever often accompany the pain, and urine changes, such as dark or bloody urine, may be seen as well.
 Kidney tumor pain is usually constant but may become more severe over time.

 Pain From Abdominal Sources

-If you have had chickenpox, you are at risk for getting shingles.
-The virus that causes chickenpox lives in your nerves and can be reactivated, causing a moderate to severe pain that ordinarily precedes the development of a rash.
+If you've had the chickenpox, you are at risk for developing shingles.
+The virus that causes chickenpox lives in your nerves and can be reactivated, causing moderate to severe pain that usually appears before the development of a typical shingles rash.
 Shingles can occur virtually anywhere in the body, including below and around the shoulder blade.
-A vaccine (Zostavax) reduces your chance of getting shingles.
+The vaccine called Zostavax reduces your chances of getting shingles.